-The Proposed Action would not result in a change of land use in the surrounding area.
+The Proposed Action would not result in an intensification of land use in the surrounding area.
 Development of the Proposed Action would not represent a significant loss of open space.
 The long-term beneficial effects of implementing the Proposed Action would provide adequate and secure space to perform mission planning, execution, monitoring, debriefing, and administrative functions.

-The potential demolition activities at JBLE-Langley would contribute to United States Air Force's (USAF) goal of removing excess, obsolete, and underused infrastructure capacity and focusing time and funding on more efficient property.
+The potential demolition activities at JBLE-Langley would contribute to United States Air Force's (USAF) goal of removing excess, obsolete, and underused infrastructure capacity and focusing time and funding.